Update a single device

 First, the already created update has to be assigned to a device.
 Then, the device has to retrieve the update, install it, and provide feedback to Bosch IoT Rollouts whether the update has been successful or not.

-The initial step of installing an update to a device is the assignment of a Distribution Set to a device.
-This can be done by using either the Management UI or the Management API.
+The initial step of installing an update to a device is the assignment of a distribution set to a device.
+This can be done by using either the Management UIs or the Management API.

 Via Management UI